-To obtain your DUNs number first enter your legal business name, city, and state in the search box and click on the search tab.
+To check to see if you have a DUNS File first enter your legal business name, city, and state in the www.dandb.com search box and click on the search tab.
 This will check to see if your company is already listed with D&B and has a DUNS number.

 You’ll see a list of possible matches but click on the tab only if you believe there is a close match to your company name.
 Doing so will require that you verify specific information about your business.

 Once you gain authorization D&B will provide you access to your files via iUpdate, where you can review, update, correct, and add company information.
 We will discuss more on iUpdate in future steps.

 Now if your company does not show up in the search results than most likely you do not have a DUNs Number so the next step would be to apply for one.